ikmb/PIA-inference/README.md

 ## Implementation

-The pipeline is currently implemented as a Bash script that first, glues together different Python scripts, second parse user argument and select the correct execution path.
+The pipeline is currently implemented as a Bash script that first, glues together different Python scripts, second parse user arguments and select the correct execution path.
 Finally, it manages the logging and the correct execution of each script.

 ### Building blocks